neoncortex/bashed/README.md

 #### edtmux:
 Controls if tmux should be used.
 By default, 1.
 Should be 1, or 0.

+#### edty:
+Controls if terminology should be used, By default, 0.
+Should be 1, or 0.

+#### edtysleep:
+Contains a real number, that is used as interval between xdotool commands that are sent to terminology windows.
+By default, 0.2.

 #### edimg:
 Controls if bashed show display images.
 By default, 1.
 Should be 1, or 0.